Sikkim tea: Tea estates

-The Temi Tea garden is one such spectacle.
-The 100% organic tea garden was certified and recognized by the IMO control board of India in the year 2017.
+The 100% organic teagarden was certified and recognized by the IMO control board of India in the year 2017.

 Medicinal uses

 Significant inhibitory activity, caused by hot water extract of black tea of Sikkim variety, has been observed against carrageenin, histamine, serotonin, and prostaglandin-induced pedal inflammation.
 The extract also inhibited exudative inflammation, cotton pellet-induced granuloma formation and adjuvant-induced polyarthritis.
 The extract has also shown significant inhibition against glucose oxidase-mediated inflammation.
 The observations have established the efficacy of this particular variety of black tea in the chronic phase of inflammation.